Further Results on an Abstract Model for Branching and its Application to Mixed-Integer Programming: Introduction

 \subsection{State-of-the-art branching strategies}

-The state-of-the-art branching strategy employed by the open-source solver SCIP \cite{GleixnerEtal2018OO} is a strategy called \emph{hybrid branching} \cite{achterberg2009hybrid}, which consists of \emph{reliability pseudocost branching} augmented with several techniques from satisfiability and constraint programming.
+The branching strategy employed by the MIP solver SCIP \cite{GleixnerEtal2018OO} is a strategy called \emph{hybrid branching} \cite{achterberg2009hybrid}, which consists of \emph{reliability pseudocost branching} \cite{achterberg2005a} augmented with several techniques from satisfiability and constraint programming.
 Reliability pseudocost branching consists in initially performing \emph{strong branching} \cite{applegate1995finding}, where candidate variables are branched on in order to measure the resulting change in the dual gap.
 Since strong branching is computationally expensive, it is substituted with \emph{pseudocost branching} \cite{benichou1971experiments} once enough is known about the historical dual bound changes that have been exhibited by the candidates in order to estimate future changes.
-Strong branching is performed when the pseudocosts are unreliable, ie.\ when they are uninitialized or when they are being used many times without a new exact measure being recorded.
 Techniques from satisfiability and constraint programming are used to further improve the estimates, yielding the state-of-the-art hybrid strategies.
 For a thorough description, the PhD thesis by Achterberg \cite{achterberg2007thesis} provides discussion and benchmarks of these branching rules as used in SCIP.

 Given the (estimated) dual bound changes as measured by the branching rule, candidate variables are ranked based on a \emph{scoring function}, and the best scoring variable is then branched on.
-The default scoring function used by SCIP is the \texttt{\emph{product}} \emph{function}, given by
+The default scoring function used by SCIP is the \texttt{{product}} {function}, given by

-where $(l,r)$ are the dual bound changes from branching left (downward) and right (upward) respectively and $\epsilon = 10^{-6}$ is used as a tiebreaker when $\min(l,r) = 0$.
+where $(l,r)$ are the dual bound changes from branching left (downward) and right (upward) respectively and $\epsilon = 10^{-6}$ is used to provide useful scores for variables with $\min(l,r) = 0$.
 A higher product score indicates a more favourable variable to branch on.
 Achterberg \cite{achterberg2007thesis} emphasizes the importance of using a good scoring function by demonstrating that the \texttt{product} function outperforms the previously standard \emph{weighted sum} scoring function by more than $10\%$ on experimental benchmarks.